01100100/blog/content/posts/kreuzungen.md

 ![https://kreuzungen.world loading for the first time](/images/loadingkreuzungen.gif)

-I also made records to point the subdomain `auth.kreuzungen.world` to the fly.io server that was running the backend service.
+I also made records to point the subdomains `auth.kreuzungen.world` and `stats.kreuzungen.world` to the fly.io servers running the backend and analytics services.
+This is for cosmetic reasons has no technical advantage (subdomains are still different domains, so CORS still shows up).
+I avoid the user seeing any requests to `https://random_scary_name.fly.dev/`, and that makes me happy.

 ### SEO

-I am no SEO expert, and everything I implement was based on a few google searches, if any SEO pro's are reading and have some tips, I would love to hear them.
+I am no SEO expert, and everything I implement was based on a few google searches, if any SEO pro's are reading and have some tips, I would love to hear them ([email me](mailto:davidwhittingham94@gmail.com)).

 #### Google